jkatsioloudes/x509-Generation/README.txt

-The way I generated the certificates was by running the file create-x509.sh that is included in this directory using ./create-x509.sh

-NOTE: The aforementioned run assumes the existense of ca/router, ca/intermediate, mobile-user-0 and router EACH including its corresponding openssl.cnf.
+NOTE: The script for creating the X509 certificates for my admission assumes the existense of directories (ca, router, mobile-user-0, mobile-user-1, mobile-user-2) before running it, each including its corresponding openssl.cnf.